Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Simulations Results

 \subsection{Surface code}

 In this subsection we consider the surface codes with a 45$^\circ$ rotation \cite{HFDM12}.
-A parallel study of rotated toric codes will be provided in Appendix~\ref{sec:toric}.
+A parallel study of rotated toric codes is provided in Appendix~\ref{sec:toric}.

-An \mbox{$[[L^2,\, 1,\, L]]$} surface code for an odd integer $L$ can be defined on an $L\times L$ square lattice.
+An ${[[L^2,\, 1,\, L]]}$ surface code can be defined on an ${ L\times L }$ square lattice for $L\ge 3$.
 Figure~\ref{fig:lattice}\,(a) shows an example of $L=5$.
-The stabilizer generators are of weight $2$ or $4$ independent of $D=L$, so a large surface code has quite strong degeneracy.
+The stabilizer generators are of weight 2 or 4, independent of $L$.
+Thus, a large surface code has strong degeneracy, containing many stabilizers of weight $\ll D$.

-Observe that, in Fig.~\ref{fig:lattice}\,(a), if only the $X$-type stabilizer between qubits 1 and 2 has syndrome 1 but the other stabilizers have syndrome 0, then a parallel-scheduled BP is hard to distinguish which qubit, 1 or 2, has error.
-This is like an example in the end of Sec.~\ref{sec:BP}.
-To improve, a straightforward way is to use Algorithm~\ref{alg:LLR-BP4} with the serial schedule (serial MBP$_4$) and a larger step-size ($\alpha<1$).
+When decoding surface codes, conventional BP often gets trapped.
+It is possible to use normalized BP to enlarge the step-size, but it has the side effect of causing BP to easily diverge.
+MBP, with fixed inhibition, does not have this side effect and finds degenerate errors with high probability.
+Two examples of $L=7$ are provided in Appendix~\ref{sec:surf2} to explain the improvement.
+The examples demonstrate how serial \ourBP exploits the degeneracy of surface codes.

-The decoding performance of BP$_4$ and MBP$_4$ on surface codes is shown in Fig.~\ref{fig:surf_65}.
+The performances of (M)BP$_4$ on surface codes are shown in Fig.~\ref{fig:surf_65}.
 It can be seen that conventional BP$_4$ does not work on surface codes; even worse, the logical error rate is higher for larger distance.
-The techniques of scheduling and message normalization (normalized BP$_4$) are not effective either.
-On the other hand, using serial MBP$_4$ with $\alpha<1$ significantly improves the decoding performance.
-Two examples of $L=7$ are provided in Appendix~\ref{sec:MoreSim} (Fig.~\ref{fig:surf_d7}) to explain why serial MBP$_4$ with $\alpha<1$ has better performances.
-Specifically, serial MBP$_4$ with $\alpha<1$ usually finds a degenerate error, especially when the degeneracy comes from low-weight stabilizers.
-This demonstrates how the proposed scheme \ourBP exploits the degeneracy of surface codes.
+We remark that normalized BP$_4$ \eq{eq:gamma_nmN} is not effective either.
+On the other hand, using serial MBP$_4$ with $\alpha<1$ significantly improves the performance.